-3.23 Integrat zero carbon of layout of the proposed, mo materials use of open and phealth and we can be accessible to be integrated provide connespaces include support wildlibiodiversity new provide connespaces include support wildlibiodiversity new provide connespaces includes a provide connespaces includes a provide connespace and provide connespace includes a provide connespace and provide connespace an
+3.23 Integrat zero carbon of layout of the proposed, mo materials use of open and phealth and we can be accessible to be integrated provide connespaces include support wildlibiodiversity in

 3. High-Qu Public Spa

 5. Human Spaces

 3.27 Create li neighbourhood around street ensure new a access local fi to-day needs accessible to